-This is an appeal from a conviction for possession of an opium derivative and the 12-year sentence imposed.[1]
+This is an appeal from a conviction for possession of an opium derivative and the 12-year sentence imposed.
+1

 Bill of Exceptions No. 1.

-This bill was reserved to the overruling, after a hearing, of defendant's pretrial oral motion to suppress.
+motion to suppress.
 The only evidence sought to be suppressed in that hearing was a pair of trousers which were not associated with the crime for which he was tried and which were not offered in evidence in this trial.
-This bill has no merit since it concerns evidence not pertinent to the defendant's trial.
-We need not consider whether a motion to suppress can be made orally.
+This bill has no merit since it concerns evidence not pertinent to the defendant’s trial.
+We need not consider whether a motion to suppress can he made orally.
 See State v.
-Royal, 255 La.
-617, 232 So.
-2d 292 (1970).
+Royal,

 Bill of Exceptions No. 4.

-A brief statement of the circumstances of the defendant's arrest is necessary for an understanding of the arguments made by both the State and the defense.
+A brief statement of the circumstances of the defendant’s arrest is necessary for an understanding of the arguments made by both the State and the defense.
 Two officers making a routine check at a bar saw the defendant seated with two companions, a man and a woman.
 The companions hurriedly moved to another part of the bar, and the defendant remained seated, crouched or bent over with his hands across his stomach.
-The defendant's general appearance and clothing matched a description received by the officers of a man who was wanted for armed robbery.
+The defendant’s general appearance and clothing matched a description received by the officers of a man who was wanted for armed robbery.
 They approached the defendant and in conversation with him learned that he had no money with him and did not work, and they then placed him under arrest for vagrancy.
-The officers frisked the defendant for weapons, and during the "patting down" a pair of new trousers with untailored cuffs and a department store label and price tag still attached fell out from under his coat.
-The officers then placed the defendant's companions under arrest for vagrancy, and drove all three to headquarters in the police car.
+The officers frisked the defendant for weapons, and during the “patting down” a pair of new trousers with untailored cuffs and a department store label and price tag still attached fell out from under his coat.
+The officers then placed the defendant’s companions under arrest for vagrancy, and drove all three to headquarters in the police car.
 While in the automobile one of the officers saw the defendant remove from around his waist a brown paper package which he stuffed under the back seat.
-After the three were booked, the officer found under the seat of the car a brown bag which contained an eyedropper and two hypodermic needles—apparently part of a narcotics "outfit".
+After the three were booked, the officer found under the seat of the car a brown bag which contained an eyedropper and two hypodermic needles — apparently part of a narcotics “outfit”.
 The examination of the residue in the eyedropper determined that it contained heroin.

-The defendant contends under this bill that the evidence to which he objected was the fruit of an unconstitutional search and seizure.
-It is argued that the arrest for vagrancy was an illegal arrest because it was made in reliance upon an unconstitutional penal provision;[2] that since the arrest was illegal, any search and any seizure resulting from the arrest were illegal.
+The defendant contends' under this hill that the evidence to which he objected was the fruit of an unconstitutional search and seizure.
+It is argued that the arrest for vagrancy was an illegal arrest because it was made in reliance upon an unconstitutional penal provision; 2 that since the arrest was illegal, any search and any seizure resulting from the arrest were illegal.
 This would be a serious argument if we were to reach the constitutional issue and determine the statute under which the defendant was arrested to be null and of no effect because of its unconstitutionality.

 The State has urged that we should not reach the constitutional issue.
 It argues that regardless of whether the arrest for vagrancy was a legal arrest, the officers had a right to stop and frisk the defendant under Code of Criminal Procedure Article 215.1 because of their prior knowledge of a description which possibly linked the defendant to a robbery.
 The State reasons that the right to stop and frisk existed before and after the arrest and without regard to the validity of the arrest; that the officers’ patting down or frisking of the defendant was the exercise of that statutory right; that as a result when the pants fell from under the defendant’s coat, there then existed additional grounds for arrest or detention; that the evidence resulting from the legal frisking established probable cause for arrest and created a situation in which the abandoned narcotics paraphernalia could be seized.
 The State reasons that we are therefore required to pretermit the question whether the arrest for vagrancy was a legal arrest since the circumstances in their totality show a constitutional seizure.